 In 1992, a county circuit court ordered Gelman to address the plume.
 Gelman was ordered to contain the plume, prevent groundwater use in contaminated areas, prevent well use within the plume or areas threatened by the plume, connect affected properties to municipal water.
-Michigan Environment, Great Lakes and Energy is the enforcement lead for Gelman site and oversees this work.
-EPA has no formal role.
+Michigan Environment, Great Lakes and Energy is the enforcement lead for Gelman site.

 Weston Solutions has drafted the site inspection report and it is currently under EPA review.
 A final report will be shared with the public once approved by EPA.
 Residents will receive the results of the sampling on their property after the quality review of the sampling data is completed, expected in mid-May.